MicrosoftDocs/Viva/Viva/glint/setup/questions-setup.md

 >[!TIP]
 > Wait to add display logic until after you've arranged your sections and items in the order you want.

-In the Display Logic window that opens, set the following:
+In the Display Logic window that opens, set the following fields:
 - The **Overall logic for conditions** and subsequent **Conditions** or **Subconditions**.
 Select **+ Add new condition** to add more.

 **[Use this guidance to manage display logic](/../../viva/glint/setup/viva-glint-display-logic)**